-Whale watching is hugely popular on both Canada’s Atlantic and Pacific coastlines – in fact, Canada is home to 33 species of whale!
+Whale watching in Canada is hugely popular on both the Atlantic and Pacific coastlines – in fact, Canada is home to 33 species of whale!
 April to October is prime cetacean-spotting time, and there are plenty of options.

 You can kayak with orcas in British Columbia’s Johnstone Strait or Puget Sound (May-September), spot grey whales migrating along the west coast of Vancouver Island (March-April) or snorkel with belugas in Hudson Bay (July-August).
 The St Lawrence River and Gulf is a prime spot for belugas, as well as fin, minke, humpback and blue whales.
 One of the world’s largest populations of humpbacks congregates off the shores of Newfoundland, while the cetacean-rich Bay of Fundy is an important feeding and nursery area for the rare northern right whale.

 Famous for its wildlife on land and on sea, Alaska’s waters are a summer feeding ground for humpback whales (spot them bubble-net feeding on a small-ship voyage along the Inside Passage), but you might also spot orcas, grey, minke, fin and even belugas in key locations like Glacier Bay and the Kenai Fjords.
 As well as whales, keep your eyes peeled for sea otters, Dall’s porpoise, Steller sea lions, bald eagles and puffins.

 The clear coastal waters of New Zealand are home to a wide variety of whales and dolphins, almost wherever you choose to travel.
 There’s everything from the chance to swim with dolphins in the beautiful Bay of Islands in the north, to an eco-safari in Auckland’s Hauraki Gulf.

 The Antarctic oceans are home to an impressive list of whales including humpback, orca, fin, sei and minke whales.
 Late February/early March departures of are best for Antarctic whale watching.

 Your best option is to take a small ship expedition voyage as the smaller the ship, the more frequent the opportunities will be to go out in zodiacs (or even sea kayaks) to get out onto the water.
 And although your guides can’t purposefully approach wildlife in Antarctica, no-one has mentioned that to the animals.